Prof John Linarelli, BA, MA, LLM, JD, PhD

-Professor Linarelli has edited and co-edited two major volumes on global justice and international economic law, one of the earliest volumes on the subject, with Chi Carmody (Western Ontario) and Frank Garcia (Boston College), Global Justice and International Economic Law: Opportunities and Prospects, published by Cambridge University Press in 2009, and the other the Research Handbook on Global Justice and International Economic Law, published by Edward Elgar in 2013.
+Professor Linarelli has edited and co-edited two volumes on global justice and international economic law, including one of the first volumes on the subject, with Chi Carmody (Western Ontario) and Frank Garcia (Boston College), Global Justice and International Economic Law: Opportunities and Prospects, published by Cambridge University Press in 2009, and the other the Research Handbook on Global Justice and International Economic Law, published by Edward Elgar in 2013.

 Professor Linarelli’s work in commercial and financial law is comparative, transnational, and interdisciplinary.
-He is General Editor of the book series, Hart Studies in Commercial and Financial Law, published by Hart Publishing.
-In 2017 he co-convened the Society of Legal Scholars (SLS) Seminar, The Future of Commercial Law: Ways Forward for Harmonisation, which will result in a book to be published by Hart in the series.
+He is Editor of the book series, Hart Studies in Commercial and Financial Law, published by Hart Publishing.
+In 2017 he co-convened the Society of Legal Scholars (SLS) Seminar, The Future of Commercial Law: Ways Forward for Global Reform, which will result in a book to be published by Hart in the series.
 His work in transnational commercial law has been praised as offering the ‘first serious philosophical analysis of commercial law’.
-Hart will publish his book, The Idea of Commercial Law, in 2019.

 Professor Linarelli is a globally recognised expert on public procurement law.
 He is a co-author of Regulating Public Procurement: National and International Perspectives (Kluwer 2000) with Sue Arrowsmith (Nottingham) and Don Wallace Jr (Georgetown), one the first works in the field with an international and comparative focus and one of the most widely cited in the field.
 He is a General Editor for the Public Procurement Law Review.